-Tips For How To Improve Posture Sitting At A Computer & Reducing Pain Symptoms At Work & Home
+Tips For Ergonomics – How To Reduce Pain Symptoms At Work & Home

 Many individuals deal with computer systems on a daily basis for work.
 Nowadays, excessive time is being spent sedentary.
 This information describes straightforward, concepts related to ergonomics that can assist you in developing a more comfortable and effective posture when working or at leisure.

-Tips For How To Improve Computer Sitting Posture
+Tips For Ergonomics & How To Improve Computer Sitting Posture

 These ergonomic tips are general and a visual way to get an idea of a “ideal sitting posture”, however, we will get more specific with some additional tips for how to improve posture and reduce pain.

 Even with proper seated posture when using a computer as described above, remaining still and sitting for extended periods will be harmful to muscles, joints, ligaments, tendons and discs of the spinal column.
 Change your work position as often as possible during the work day by: A) performing fine ergonomic adjustments to your seat and/or seat back, B) stretching muscles in your neck, arms, hands and back and C) getting up to walk about for a brief period throughout the day.
 When working at a computer, you should take these 3 factors into consideration, and this should also be considered when at leisure as well.

 It is not always possible to get up and move around as much as we would like.
 In order to assist the body with maintaining a level of activity, Active Seat has come up with an nice solution to help increase the level of activity while you sit.
 It can actively engage the spinal muscles while you concentrate on work.
 This has effects on the joints, ligaments, discs and blood flow, including flow of disc nutrients.
 It can be used in ergonomics to better align the back as well as feet.